Installation Guide

 All tests should pass (i.e. no FAIL, ERROR); SKIPPED or XFAIL are ok.
 If anything fails or gives an error, ask on GitHub Discussions or raise an issue.

-Testing MDAnalysis can take a while, as there are quite a few tests.
+Running MDAnalysis tests can take some time, as there are many test cases.
 The plugin pytest-xdist can be used to run tests in parallel.

 pip install pytest-xdist